 3. Stay present and be an observer.

-Most people who suffer from agoraphobia would either choose to avoid any kind of panic-provoking situations, or to fight the uncomfortable sensations directly.
+Most people who suffer from panic attacks would either choose to avoid any kind of panic-provoking situations, or to fight the uncomfortable sensations directly.

 Unfortunately these strategies seem to fail and even seem to make panic grow.